 As for my play-style, in coop survival missions I am more of a relocate, get behind enemy lines and take them out by any means and draw their fire so the real snipers can take them out-combatant.
 Because whenever a team mate needs resurrecting, I’ll rush to their aid and am either incapacitated myself or else turn into Rambo, slitting throats and shredding bones with my SMG in close combat.

-Whenever I host a game I tend to go for a lower difficulty, for while I have obtained the highest rank and feel comfortable playing every map on Sniper Elite-difficulty (never Authentic, though!), not everyone does and prefers taking on their first few survival coop missions on a lower difficulty.
-I respect that and, since I want a team of four, that’s why I play on lower difficulties.
+Whenever I host a game I tend to go for a lower difficulty, for while I feel comfortable playing every map on Sniper Elite-difficulty and some even on Authentic, not everyone does and prefers taking on their first few survival coop missions on a lower difficulty.
+I respect that and, since I want a team of four, that’s why I play on lower difficulties with people I haven’t played with before.

 A good host manages to motivate his or her team, since there are 12 waves to complete in each survival mission.
 While it is no bust to lose a command post or two, when your entire team is wiped out it’s back to square one, meaning to the very first wave, which can be very frustrating.